vahidm90/tv-maze-ng/README.md

 Since it comes with its own directive and component and is business-independent, it is used as a module.

+## Unit Tests
+Some basic unit tests are added at `src/app/services/show/show.service.spec.ts` and `src/app/pages/home/home-page.component.spec.ts` that can be run by typing `npm test` in terminal.
+A lot of more unit tests can be added.

 ## Development server